nehadangwal/sentrynode-gateway/README.md

 🤝 Enterprise & IP
 This public repository contains the open-access framework and benchmarking tools.
 For inquiries regarding the GoldenGate Proprietary Engine (Private IP), Adaptive Routing Algorithms, or Enterprise Sandbox configurations, please contact [Neha Dangwal].

+Legal Notice: GoldenGate AI and its underlying adaptive routing methodologies and secure sandbox architectures are the Intellectual Property of Neha Dangwal.
+Certain components described herein are subject to pending patent applications.